DEV Community

 Motivations: Free and Open Source World

-For over two decades, I have been working across different industries, helping companies develop proprietary software solutions, which is a long enough time to consider the inefficiencies of closed technologies and siled structures on a large scale.
+For over two decades, I have been working across different industries, helping companies develop proprietary software solutions, which is a long enough time to consider the inefficiencies of closed technologies on a large scale.

 This realization made me curious about open source software.
-I have spent the last few years researching its sustainability, focusing on business and funding models, reading every study or article I can find, and listening to anyone with an opinion.
+I have spent the last few years researching its sustainability, focusing on business and funding models.

-The future I envision is for us to collectively build most of our technology solutions in the open, whether it be software, hardware, AI, or such.
+I envision a future for us to collectively build most of our technology solutions in the open, whether software, hardware, AI, or such.
 A scenario in which companies and individuals constantly reuse and innovate each other's work.
-How would minimizing repetitive solutions and combining expensive engineering resources impact our technological progress and societal challenges?
+How would minimizing repetitive solutions and combining expensive engineering resources impact our technological progress and societal challenges, such as achieving Sustainable Development Goals?

-However, it seems there is a missing ingredient in achieving this future: aligning incentives for businesses to keep contributing to the open technology ecosystem.
+However, a missing ingredient in achieving this future is aligning incentives for businesses to keep contributing to the open technology ecosystem.

 Since I want to keep this article short and focused on the experiment, here is a summary of my conclusions: